justeslam/offsec2/notes/outtakes.md

 - If you're stuck on a Linux system, use pspy.
 - Find a way to upload document to ANY directory in the webroot, always recursively search for directories.
 - Try all of the netexec enumeration commands to verify credentials, explore vectors.
 Create a script to do do.
 - When using wget in a payload, don't do http://$ip.. leave out the 'http://'.
 There was a payload that didn't work when you kept the http://.
+Check the exploit code, I'm sure it was included already.
 - If nc isn't working for a revshell, and there are common variables to what you saw with the Berlin box, aka spring boot and java, try adding "busybox" in front of the command.
 Revshells.com has a version.
 - For port 8443, use a hostname with HTTPS instead of HTTP.
 (Face palm).
 - Say that you upload a web or reverse shell on one port (example 8443), the method of accessing it may be through one of the other port (such as 8000).
 Enumerate to find place the wwwroot.